 Massage Liability Insurance Frequently Asked Questions (FAQ)

 Every spa owner and massage therapist has their own way of running their business, so you may have more specific questions about the appropriate coverage for yours.
 Some of the most frequently asked questions are listed below.
-If you don’t see yours, post it in our forum.

 Do Massage Therapists Need Malpractice Insurance?